This is a guide for treasurers and club executives on how to manage and oversee club finances for reporting, budgeting and overall management.

 To prepare for this, we urge you to follow this advice to avoid any issues.

-When accepting online payments for merchandise or membership fees, we suggest using Paypal, Stripe or eWay.
+When accepting online payments for merchandise or membership fees, we suggest using Stripe.
 Create an account with an official club email address.
+Don't forget that memberships MUST run through TidyHQ.

 Update your financial statement throughout the year, not just before your AGM!